Loena Hendrickx: 2021–2022 season: Beijing Olympics and World silver

-2022–2023 season: European silver, Grand Prix Final bronze
+2022–2023 season: Grand Prix Final bronze, European silver, World bronze

 For Hendrickx's short program for the new season, regular choreographer Adam Solya created a Latin-themed medley of "Sí, Mamá" and "Mi Gente."
 She said that "in the beginning, I was afraid because I didn't know if it would suit me.
 I really need to use my body and my hips, and I am not really a dance person.
 But after I watched a video of it with all the details, with the dress and the makeup, I was pleased."

 Hendrickx was assigned to the 2022 CS Nebelhorn Trophy to start the season, entering as the pre-event favourite.
 She won the gold medal by almost fifteen points, though narrowly finishing second in the free skate behind silver medalist Wi Seo-yeong.
 She was then invited to be part of Team Europe at the Japan Open.
 She finished second in the women's free skate competition, behind Japan's Kaori Sakamoto, with a score of 132.53.
 Team Europe finished third overall.

 After being disappointed by the free skate scores at her first two events, Hendrickx and her choreographer, Adam Solya, made changes to program music and choreography.
 Hendrickx then competed at the 2022 Grand Prix de France Grand Prix event, where she won both the short program and free skate, the latter taking place on her 23rd birthday.
 Her gold medal was her first ISU Grand Prix gold medal and the first ISU Grand Prix gold medal for a Belgian skater in any discipline.
 She was presented with a birthday cake in the Kiss and cry after the free skate by French skater Maé-Bérénice Méité.
 Two weeks later, she won her fifth Belgian national title.
 She debuted another revision to her free skate, discarding Fachinetti's "Poeta" in favour of additional original music by Karl Hugo.
 Hendrickx said that the changes were made because she "wanted to expand the artistry of the program, the accents and the nuances," adding that it was "really unique that this music has been especially made for me."
 Hendrickx also fell ill at the time of the event, later saying, "my blood results were not very good, so I had to take a little bit of rest."
 Her second event, the 2022 Grand Prix of Espoo, was widely seen as a contest between her and 2022 MK John Wilson Trophy champion Mai Mihara of Japan.
 Hendrickx won the short program, finishing 1.30 points ahead of Mihara.
 Both she and Mihara struggled in the free skate segment, in which Hendrickx was third and finished second overall, with Mihara taking the gold.
 She said of her own performance, "I know I can do much better, but we are all human, and it happens."